psevestre/openid-fapi/cds-spec-analysis/README.md

 Breaking changes documented here-in result in a number of outcomes, notably:

-- Existing infrastructure cannot be reused requiring new (and therefore duplicated) builds to meet the CDS requirements
+- Existing infrastructure cannot be reused requiring new (and therefore duplicated) builds to meet the desired requirements
 - Unknown race conditions and/or security vulnerabilities may be introduced due to lack of international adoption, diverse testing and deployment.

   OpenID Connect is now over 5 years old and has 100s (possibly 1000s) of implementations worldwide.
 Within software development this is commonly referred to as [Linus's Law](https://en.wikipedia.org/wiki/Linus%27s_Law) whereby *"given enough eyeballs, all bugs are shallow"*